 In the asymptotic regime, the non-cooperative game becomes a non-atomic one, in which the impact (through interference) of any single mobile on the performance of other mobiles is negligible.
-In the networking game context, the related solution concept is often called Wardrop equilibrium [12].
-The primary application of Wardrop equilibrium concerns road traffic and flows over a network.
-It is often much easier to compute than the original Nash equilibrium [2], and yet, the former equilibrium is a good approximation for the latter, see details in [13].
+In the networking game context, the related solution concept is often called Wardrop equilibrium [12]; it is often much easier to compute than the original Nash equilibrium [2], and yet, the former equilibrium is a good approximation for the latter, see details in [13].